esther-poniatowski/multitask-context-dependent-behavior/archive/2025-01-11/ARCHIVE_LOG.md

 `setup/bin.pth`
 - Notes: Path to the `ops` directory containing scripts to add to the system's binary path environment variable (`PATH`) to enable executing custom scripts from the project directory.

+`meta.env`
+- Original Location: `./meta.env`
+- Notes: Environment variables used in the project to store metadata about the project (name, version, author...).

+`path.env`
+- Original Location: `./path.env`
+- Notes: Environment variables used in the project to store paths to key directories in the project (source code, tests, data...).

+`NOTES.md`
+- Original Location: `./NOTES.md`
+- Notes: Documentation about the project setup and configuration.
+It explains the distinction and strategy for the `init.sh` and `post_activate.sh` scripts.